ialberdic/weather/README.md

 5. **THE MOST IMPORTANT**

-A couple of bugs left to fix
+One bug left to fix

 1. Try to find out I know you will, (In the first load (Just in the first page) clicking on cards dont get values in BarChart updated.
    It is easy to fix :)

-2. Clicking in arrow function back, code goes too further...I will have a look later

 **Just to comment, I would love to create another folder (for example "native") and start to